cloudposse/build-harness/README.md

 We have acquired `cloudposse.tools` to mitigate this.
 Update all references of `git.io/build-harness` with `cloudposse.tools/build-harness`.
 Critical references are in Makefiles, and there are also important references in README files that describe Makefiles.

-We have acquired `cloudposse.tools` to mitigate this.
-Update all references of `git.io/build-harness` with `cloudposse.tools/build-harness`

 ## Automating the update process

 In all cases, these commands are intended to be run from a directory at the top of the directory tree